-In many cases Loadmill users are using the same extractions and assertions.
+In many cases Loadmill users use the same or similar extractions and assertions.
 We've implemented the Suggestions feature that allows team admins to configure a repository of extractions and assertions within Settings - Suggestions.
-Then, all users can add the extractions from the repository by clicking on + SUGGESTIONS.

 By default, there are a few common extraction and assertion examples in the repository.
 Team admins can also navigate to the Suggestions Settings directly from within the suggestion dialog window.